Mother of Lucy Letby victim horrified by evilness

 - Published

-The parents of a baby boy killed by nurse Lucy Letby says she is "horrified that someone so evil exists".
+The mother of a baby boy killed by nurse Lucy Letby says she is "horrified that someone so evil exists".

 The 33-year-old was found guilty of murdering seven babies and attempting to kill six others at the Countess of Chester Hospital between 2015 and 2016.